Skip to Main Content

 Save the PDF to the desktop

-2. Find the article on your desktop, click to select it, then right-click and from the menu select "Edit with Nitro Pro."
+2. Find the article on your desktop or wherever you saved it, click to select it, then right-click and select "Open with > Adobe Acrobat".

 9. To test OCR functionality, open the document again, then using your keyboard, press/hold the CTRL button, and while holding it press the "F" key.
 The "Find" window will pop up, and you can then search for any word, and see it highlighted.